rahealy/rpi3fxproc/README.md

 ### Dependencies

 Install cargo-xbuild and cargo-binutils libraries.
-These do most of the work to make sure the rust dependencies for generating ARM code for the RPi3 are met.
+These do most of the work to make sure the rust dependencies for generating ARM code for the Raspberry Pi 3 are met.

 ```
 $ cargo install cargo-xbuild cargo-binutils